myzlab/k-search-v2-docs/docs/get-started/installation/springboot-jdbc.md

     public void readyToUse() {
         // highlight-next-line
-        k. //All power is here!
+        k. //All you new functionalities start here!
     }
 }
 ```